‘Flee’ makes Oscar history, and resonates with the refugee crises

 The amiable Rasmussen, speaking by Zoom from New York, says “Flee” has not screened in Russia — where the story is partly set — and he doesn’t know of any screenings in Afghanistan, where the traumatic tale begins.
-But the Danish director’s film has managed to gain plaudits on the global festival circuit from Sydney to Jerusalem to London to Hong Kong, after picking up a grand jury prize at last year’s Sundance.
+But the Danish director’s film has managed to gain plaudits on the global festival circuit from Sydney to Jerusalem to London to Hong Kong after picking up a grand jury prize at last year’s Sundance.
 It now streams free with a Hulu subscription, or for a fee elsewhere.

 And Sunday in Hollywood, Rasmussen is scheduled to be at the Academy Awards ceremony, where “Flee” is up for best documentary feature, best animated feature and best international feature film — the first movie to achieve that nomination trifecta.